Emergency Department at Memorial Hospital

 The ED triage nurse will:

-After your assessment, the triage nurse will assign you to a category that will determine when you can be seen.
+After your assessment, the triage nurse will assign you to a category that will determine what order you will be seen.
 If you do not need immediate treatment, please be patient.
 The most seriously ill or injured must be seen first.
 You may see people who arrived after you receive treatment before you.
-As soon as possible, you will be taken from the waiting room to an exam room for examination and treatment by an emergency physician.
+As soon as possible, you will be taken from the waiting room to an exam room for examination and treatment by an emergency provider.

 Treatment or Admission